ELIXIR – European life science infrastructure for biological information

 UK Large Facilities Capital Fund investment for the UK contribution to the ELIXIR Technical Hub project and Data Centre Capacity project at the EBI

-The UK Government's formal confirmation of the £75M capital funding commitment from the Department for Business, Innovation and Skills' Large Facilities Capital Fund for the UK contribution to the ELIXIR Technical Hub project and Data Centre Capacity project at the EBI on 5 December 2011, as part of the UK Government's new 'Strategy for UK Life Sciences' (see page 11 of file in external links, about 'Informatics - ELIXIR') which was announced in a speech in by the Prime Minister.
+The UK Government's formal confirmation of the £75M capital funding commitment from the Department for Business, Innovation and Skills' Large Facilities Capital Fund for the UK contribution to the ELIXIR Technical Hub project and Data Centre Capacity project at the EBI on 5 December 2011, as part of the UK Government's new 'Strategy for UK Life Sciences' which was announced in a speech in by the Prime Minister.

 The project is also supported by the Medical Research Council, Natural Environment Research Council and The Wellcome Trust.
 EMBL-EBI will host the future central hub of ELIXIR and BBSRC (see press release in related links) is the leading funding body for its construction.